rslurry/sb_utils/README.md

         suburbs = ['city', 'borough', 'town', 'suburb']
         neighborhoods = ['city', 'borough', 'town', 'suburb', 'village', 'hamlet']

+Experiment and see what provides the right amount of labeling.

 ## Future plans
+- Support for bathymetric data (`ocean_depth_index.json` and visible within the pmtiles)
-At some point I will add a way to create and manipulate demand data.
-Stay tuned.
+- A module to create and manipulate demand data

 ## Contributions
-I'd love for people to continue developing this tool so that it can serve the needs of the community.
+This tool is designed to serve the needs of the map-making community.
 Feel free to submit Pull Requests with new features, optimizations, etc.

 ## Questions?
 Issues?
 Requests?